 Yes, it will be just as delicious, just a different color.
 There are many yellow varieties, and they all will work.

-How to Make Ham and Split Pea Soup – In 6 Easy Steps
+Make Ham and Split Pea Soup in 6 Easy Steps

-• Step 1 – Preheat the olive oil in a large pot or large Dutch oven over medium heat and soften the vegetables (onions, carrots, celery)
+• Step 1: Preheat the olive oil in a large pot or large Dutch oven over medium hea.
+Soften the vegetables (onions, carrots, celery).

 • Step 2– Add the ham